Pinterest Algorithm: How Does It Work?

 pinterest algorithm

-It is estimated that by 2023, e-commerce will account for nearly 18% of all purchases in the US.
+By 2023, nearly 83% of online users are expected to participate in e-commerce by 2024.
 Online shopping will continue to grow, and Pinterest plans to keep pace with it, introducing features like Pinterest shopping, which uses tags to pull up a page of related products users can purchase.

 What Is the Pinterest Algorithm?

-The Pinterest algorithm is a set of rules and conditions that impacts which pins users see.
-If you’re interested in beauty, you’re more likely to see beauty content geared toward your recent pins, searches, and boards.
+The Pinterest algorithm is a set of rules and conditions impacting pins users see.
+If you’re interested in beauty, you’ll likely see beauty content geared toward your recent pins, searches and boards.
 You’re also bound to see pins related to your past pins, along with more recent searches.

 How Does the Pinterest Algorithm Work?

 Pinterest is relatively transparent regarding its algorithm, eliminating some of the guesswork.
-Despite this, they are constantly tweaking it, which is great for users to see more relevant content and have a better overall user experience, but it clearly can complicate social marketers' jobs.
+Despite this, they are constantly tweaking it, which is great for users to see more relevant content and have a better overall user experience.
+Still, it clearly can complicate social marketers' jobs.

 Ranking Factors for the Pinterest Algorithm